rydmike/flex_color_scheme/README.md

 ### This ColorScheme Should be Different!

 The built-in schemes in no way claim to be a "this selection" fits all needs collection, nor do they claim to be more correct than any other color scheme.
-What fits your needs and looks good to you, is of course the right choice for your application and use case.
+What fits your needs and looks good to you, is the right choice for your application and use case.
 You can make your own custom scheme totally from scratch, or use these as a starting point.
 Copy colors from existing schemes or change colors that do not fit your design requirements.